jolicode/elastically/README.md

 - some "todo" in the code
 - optional Doctrine connector
-- better logger - maybe via a processor? extending _log is supposed to be deprecated :(
 - extra commands to monitor, update mapping, reindex...
 Commonly implemented tasks
 - optional Symfony integration:
   - web debug toolbar!